almostengr/light-show-extender/README.md

 there is an issue with the show (e.g. Raspberry Pi having high CPU temperature).
 Value needs to include the at (@) symbol.
 * "FalconUri" should be the hostname or IP address to your Falcon Pi Player.
-If your FPP does not have an assigned or static IP address, then I would recommend using the hostname.
+If your FPP does not have an assigned or static IP address, then it is recommended to use the hostname.
-* "Temperature" should be the threshold that has to be reached before a high temperature alert is triggered.
+* "TempThreshold" should be the threshold that has to be reached before a high temperature alert is triggered.
 In warmer climates, you will want to set this value higher to prevent false alerts.
+ This value needs to be in degrees Celsius.
 Per the Raspberry Pi documentation, 60 to 65 degrees Celsius is close to the safe upper operating limit of the Pi.
-This value needs to be in degrees Celsius.

 ## Twitter Examples